 Share-based compensation is determined using the Black-Scholes pricing model based on estimated fair values of all share-based awards at the date of grant and is expensed to the consolidated statement of loss over each award's vesting period.
 The Black-Scholes pricing model utilizes subjective assumptions such as expected price volatility and expected life of the option.
 Changes in these input assumptions can significantly affect the fair value estimate, which could impact amounts recognized as expense and carried as a component of shareholders' equity.
-No share-based compensation was awarded during the six months ended December 31, 2015.
+On January 19, 2016, the Board of Directors awarded 5,875,000 options to management, consultants and directors.
+These options have a strike price of \$0.62, and the fair value was based on the Black-Scholes pricing model using a risk free interest rate of 0.75%, an expected dividend yield of %nil, a volatility of 98.19%, and an expected life of 2.15 years.